-The vCloud API Schema Reference is available in HTML format in the vCloud Director documentation center.
+The vCloud API Schema Reference is available in HTML at https://code.vmware.com.

 Important The schema reference includes reference topics for the entire vCloud API, including topics that apply to objects and operations that are accessible only to vCloud Air tenants.